weakish/docs-en/views/realtime-guide-beginner.md

 ### Creating `IMClient`

-Assuming that there is a user named “Tom”.
-Now let’s create an `IMClient` instance for him:
+Assuming that there is a user named "Tom".
+Now let's create an `IMClient` instance for him:

 ```js
 var realtime = new Realtime({